-The message exchanges that can take place on a given business partner between these three layer are depicted in Figure 8 and specified as follows.
+The message exchanges that can take place on a given business partner between these three layer are depicted in Figure 8.
+The set of notification messages that is exchanges between the different components of the infrastructure is basically derived from the transactional model depicted in Figure 4.

 - Activate: The activate message is basically issued by the local workflow engine to the local workflow engine of the next business partner involved in the workflow.
-In fact this message instantiates the process execution on the business partner side. - Compensate, Cancel: The compensate and cancel messages are received at the coordination layer and forwarded to the local workflow layer that forwards them in a second time to the transactional service layer to perform to corresponding functions i.e. compensation or cancellation of an operation. - Compensated, Cancelled, Completed: These messages simply notify that the corresponding events have occurred: compensation, cancellation, or completion of an operation.
-Issued at the transactional service layer, they are forwarded to the coordination layer in order to be dispatched to the composite application coordinator.

-- Failed: Issued at the transactional service layer, the failed message is forwarded to the coordination layer in order to be dispatched to the composite application coordinator.
-If the operation performed at the transactional service layer is retriable, no failed message is forwarded to the local workflow layer as we consider that the retry primitive is inherent to any retriable operation. - Abort, Aborted: The abortion message is received at the coordination layer and acknowledged with an aborted message.
-Upon receipt of this message, the business simply leaves the composite application execution; no message is forwarded to the other layers since the local workflow has not yet been instantiated.
+In fact this message instantiates the process execution on the business partner side. - Compensate, Cancel: The compensate and cancel messages are received at the coordination layer and forwarded to the local workflow layer that forwards them in a second time to the transactional service layer to perform to corresponding functions i.e. compensation or cancellation of an operation. - Compensated, Canceled, Completed: These messages simply notify that the corresponding events have occurred: compensation, cancellation, or completion of an operation.
+Issued at the transactional service layer, they are forwarded to the coordination layer in order to be dispatched to the composite application coordinator. - Failed: Issued at the transactional service layer, the failed message is forwarded to the coordination layer in order to be dispatched to the composite application coordinator.
+If the operation performed at the transactional service layer is retriable, no failed message is forwarded to the local workflow layer as we consider that the retry primitive is inherent to any retriable operation.